What to Do If You Get Scammed Online Shopping: Recovery, Disputes and Reporting:

 Check the tracking number independently

-Enter it directly on the carrier's website (USPS, UPS, FedEx) — don't click links provided by the seller
+Enter it directly on the carrier's website, such as USPS, UPS, or FedEx.
+Don't click links provided by the seller.

 Contact the seller in writing